mutabay/Advanced-DevOps/Event-Driven-Systems/README.md

 ```

 **Key Concepts:**
-- **Partition assignment**: Each partition assigned to one consumer in group
+- **Partition lab**: Each partition assigned to one consumer in group
 - **Rebalancing**: Automatic redistribution when consumers join/leave
 - **Offset management**: Group tracks progress through stream
 - **Parallelism**: Degree of parallelism = number of partitions